Leaves of Absence and Withdrawals

 Withdrawal from a Semester in Progress

 Circumstances occasionally require that a student withdraw from a semester in progress.
 Withdrawal means dropping all courses in a given term, as opposed to dropping a portion of the program.
 Withdrawal from a term in progress may have serious financial and academic consequences, and thus students should meet with their advisors so that they can make an informed decision.
 All withdrawals are noted on a student's transcript.
-Multiple withdrawals may lead to suspension from the School for failure to make academic progress.

 Additional Facts and Policies for Students Withdrawing from a Term in Progress